mdcoury/dark-forest.nvim/README.md

-# blue-moon
+# dark-forest

-A dark color scheme for Neovim derived from palenight and carbonight
+A dark color scheme for Neovim derived from blue-moon

 ## Notices